Naffik/SocialApp/README.md

 	export POSTGRES_USER=database username
 	export POSTGRES_PASSWORD=database password
 	```
 * This project has a Docker Compose file included in the repository at `docker-compose.yml`.
-First you need to cd into GoldenMemes folder where docker file is located.
+First you need to cd into Socialapp folder where docker file is located.
 To build and run the project with Docker Compose, use the following command:
     ```bash
     docker-compose up --build
     ```